-To further fulfil the group's commitment, the group has been incorporating sustainability elements into its property development and business operation.
+To further fulfil the group's commitment in exploring clean energy sources, the group has been incorporating sustainability elements into its property development and business operation.
 The group has adopted green building design in the development of PULSA which has been completed.
 There are over 50% of the site areas in PULSA covered by greenery, providing a nature habitat for wildlife while protecting ecological balance.